 Do you have ideas you can share with us?

 We already have the vision kind of mapped out on this one.
 Don’t want to give anything away.

 Do you go to one specific place when you start writing your music?
 How important is the location where you write your lyrics?

 Location honestly does not matter when it comes to writing.
-I write anywhere and I’ve used phone, laptop, etc. I write in my mind all the time.
+I write anywhere and I’ve used my phone, laptop, etc. I write in my mind all the time.
 Sometimes I start writing something and record a simple voice note so that the melody is not lost.
-In terms of location it’s not that important to me while writing.
+In terms of location, it’s not that important to me while writing.
 Maybe it helps determine the type of song, depending on my mood that day.

 Do you have any specific moments in your life that led you to study Music Production?

 Yes actually.
 I have been writing and singing since I was a kid, I just always had a passion and love for it and now that I’m older I definitely appreciate the idea of expression a lot more.
 I’ve always messed with keyboards, but then I started connecting it to my computer and it was a wrap from then on.
 I wanted to learn how to start and finish a song alone.
-I was engineer also for friends at a young age, so I decided to go to Full Sail University.
-Learning about music theory, scales, midi, programing, beat-making and mixing/mastering was very helpful and I gained a better understanding of the musicality side.
+I was an engineer also for friends at a young age, so I decided to go to Full Sail University.
+Learning about music theory, scales, midi, programing, beat-making, and mixing/mastering was very helpful and I gained a better understanding of the musical side.

 With a defining taste in creating music, your upcoming releases/albums will feature sounds within the R&B, Hip Hop, Pop, and Dance genres.
 How did you first discover your musical sound?